 - The marks that people leave where they live, work, go to school, shop, worship, etc. In other words, paper trails and backstory.

-My interest in conspiracy theories as fiction narratives was piqued again more recently when an online colleague, Chris Hernandez, posted a couple of articles (here and here) on the recent dust up over Jade Helm 15.
-Jade Helm 15, for those who may not have heard of it, is the latest in a series of war games that our military conducts in the US to prepare our soldiers for battle.
+My interest in conspiracy theories as fiction narratives was piqued anew when an online colleague, Chris Hernandez, posted a couple of articles (here and here) on the dust up over Jade Helm 15.
+Jade Helm 15, for those who may not have heard of it, is one of a series of war games that our military conducts in the US to prepare our soldiers for battle.
 It has precipitated a number of conspiracy theories about The Government’s real intent in holding these joint military exercises.

 For me, the discussion crystallized a common element in both intentionally fictional narratives and conspiracy theories: the absence of a motive.

-I became engaged in the online comment stream on Chris’ blog with those who insist that The Government has intent to (choose one or more of the following):
+I became engaged in the online comment stream on Chris’ blog with those who insist that The Government (specifically, the Obama Administration) has intent to (choose one or more of the following):

 - Invade Texas and declare martial law.